bartdazz/BDC/README.md

 # Homeworks of Big Data
-It's clear to everybody that mr Gotti Paolo is the undisputed king of the word.
+It's clear to everybody that mr Antonio is the undisputed king of the word.